IanTeda/old.hugo.ianteda.com/content/blog/2016-09-27-the-habit-loop.md

 cover: cover-locks
 slug: the-habit-loop
 ---

-> A habit is something you can do without thinking — which is why most of us have so many of them.
+{{< blockquote quote="A habit is something you can do without thinking — which is why most of us have so many of them." author="Frank A. Clark.">}}
-> <cite> Frank A. Clark.</cite>

 We are, for the most part a collection of habits.
 A collection of emotional, physical and intellectual habits, systematically organised for our brains optimisation.
 Manifesting themselves in our character, businesses, social groups and cultures.